 Our research program has three components:

-The IRD currently hosts fourteen PhD projects and one Masters project in regional development.
+The IRD currently hosts eleven PhD projects and one Masters project in regional development.
 Learn more about our HDR research and how to undertake a Masters or PhD by research with the IRD.

 The IRD regularly partners with other organisations to conduct applied research projects of regional development significance.
 Click here to learn about some of our current applied research partnerships, and how your organisation can partner with the IRD.
 Reports from selected past projects can be found on IRD publications.